Dirt Rally: Reception

 Evo praised the audio, saying "at times, Dirt Rally excels.
 The sound design in particular is excellent, as is the wide variety of cars on offer.
 The audio in Dirt Rally really does deserve special mention.
 Not only is it some of the best we’ve heard in a racing game, it serves real purpose, with the co-driver almost perfectly matching his pace notes up with a stage".
 Of the graphics, they added: "While it definitely can’t come close to the production values of the likes of a Gran Turismo title, there is a lot of visual flourishes that impress with Dirt Rally".
 The Australian Official PlayStation Magazine said the game worked well with a steering wheel.
 Top Gear compared the game favorably to its rivals, stating "Sébastien Loeb Rally Evo’s handling remains nowhere near as satisfying or convincing as Dirt Rally’s superlative scrambling".
 Stuff magazine stated that this was "a game that leaves WRC 5 eating gravel".

 The game reached number 1 in the UK PS4 physical sales chart, and number 19 in the European download chart.
 It reached number 2 in the UK multiformat physical sales chart in its week of release, only behind Quantum Break.

 The month after the release, The Official PlayStation Magazine listed Dirt Rally as the 16th best PS4 game of all time.
 The Telegraph listed it in their top games of 2016.
 TechRadar included the game on their list of the "10 best racing games on PC".
-Octane magazine put it at #1 on their list of the best sim racing games.
+Octane put it at #1 on their list of the best sim racing games.
 At the BAFTAs, the game was nominated for the award for best sports game of 2016.
 Game Informer gave it their award for best racing game of the year.
 Gameplanet listed it as one of their best games of the year.
 Alphr put Dirt Rally in their top 5 PS4 racing games.
 PCGamesN said it was in the top 3 most realistic PC racing games.